What we do

 - Working closely with the members of the, the Gulf Cooperation Council, the Security Council and other international partners to ensure strong and consistent international backing for peace and stability in Yemen.

-On 25 April 2015, United Nations Secretary-General Ban Ki-moon appointed Ismail Ould Cheikh Ahmed of Mauritania as his Special Envoy for Yemen after Jamal Benomar of the United Kingdom stepped down from the role.
+On 25 April 2015, United Nations Secretary-General Ban Ki-moon appointed Ismail Ould Cheikh Ahmed of Mauritania as his Special Envoy for Yemen.

 Since his appointment, the Special Envoy has worked to secure a comprehensive and permanent ceasefire as well as agreements which will return Yemen to a peaceful political transition.
-To achieve this, the Special Envoy has conducted numerous rounds of consultations with regional and international stakeholders, Yemeni political parties and civil society.
-Initial consultations between the parties were held in Geneva in June 2015 and the first round of peace talks took place in Switzerland in December 2015.
+To achieve this, the Special Envoy has conducted numerous rounds of consultations with regional and international stakeholders, Yemeni political parties and civil society in Switzerland (2015) and Kuwait (2016) .

 The Special Envoy provides briefings to the Security Council, on behalf of the Secretary-General, on developments in Yemen, including on the implementation of the outcomes of the Comprehensive National Dialogue Conference, every 60 days.